besmarques/code-snippets/README.md

-# Code Dictionary VS Code Extension
+# Code Dictionary

-## Goal

-Code Dictionary expands short ids into code snippets across multiple languages and ecosystems.
+Code Dictionary is a VS Code extension that expands short ids into code snippets across core languages and built-in package ecosystems.

-## Trigger Model
+## Id Model

 There are two id shapes: